handiko/treasury-terminal/README.md

 # Treasury Monitoring Terminal: Smart Rebalancing Manual
+Treasury monitoring terminal simulation app to demonstrate the treasury rebalancing process in a crypto exchange.
+A simplified example.

 ## 1. Project Background & Business Case
 In the ecosystem of a crypto exchange, "Inventory Management" is a critical pillar of Business Operations.
 Capital is generally split between two venues: